roman-milk/roman-milk.github.io/two-blondes.md

+===

- ****** Two Blondes ****** byStoryTeller07© She relented, letting him explore her mouth, being passive, not wanting to start all over again just then.
+She relented, letting him explore her mouth, being passive, not wanting to start all over again just then.
 They needed to talk.
 She was pleasantly surprised that he quickly got the message, and slid back from her to lie smiling broadly at her.

  "Do you always take women home, to seduce them on a first date?" she asked, trying to sound innocent.